wp-plugins/google-news/readme.txt

 1. 2.0 Rewritten from scratch.
 Now uses a class to avoid polluting the name space.
 Hopefully adhering to best practices plugin writing.
     Can now be used both as a widget and as inline content replacement.
+1. 2.0.1 Minor bugfix.
+Options were reset in some circumstances.